-- Linear regression is a supervised machine learning algorithm used to predict the value of continuous random variable.
+- Linear regression is a supervised machine learning algorithm used to predict the value of the continuous random variables.

 - When there is just one predictor or independent variable, it is called simple linear regression.

-- When there are two or more predictor or independent variables, it is called multiple linear regression
+- When there are two or more predictors or independent variables, it is called multiple linear regression

-- R-Squared is a metric which can be used to evaluate the linear regression model performance.
+- R-Squared is a metric that can be used to evaluate the linear regression model performance.
 It explains the variability of the response variable which is explained by the regression model.
-Higher the R-squared value, better is the variability explained by the regression model.
+The higher the R-squared value, the better the variability explained by the regression model.
 However, one would need to take caution.